Sujithrt/SnapDrobeAPI/README.md

 # SnapDrobe

+🏆 **2nd Place in the Snap Inc. Challenge: Dream it.
+Build it. at LAHacks 2025** 🎉

 SnapDrobe is an AI-powered smart wardrobe assistant built for Snap Spectacles.
 It allows users to capture clothing items in the real world, build a digital wardrobe, and get intelligent outfit recommendations, all through natural voice interactions and the power of AR.

----

 ## Inspiration
 Fashion can be fun, but for many people (including us), it's often stressful.
 SnapDrobe was born from the idea of combining the visual power of Snap Spectacles with AI to make fashion easier, more accessible, and more personalized for everyone.

----

 ## Features
 - **Instant Wardrobe Capture**: Snap a picture of clothes you like simply by saying "Add to wardrobe."